11 Silent Signs of Preeclampsia Every Woman Should Know

 Changes in vision

 Some 25 to 50 percent of preeclamptic patients reported visual symptoms, including blurriness, flashing lights, spots, or light sensitivity, according to the American Academy of Ophthalmology, Although these changes resolve after pregnancy, they are among the most serious of preeclampsia symptoms.
 “Changes in vision occur due to swelling of the optic nerve, a sign of brain swelling,” Dr. Pollio says.
 This swelling of the brain (cerebral edema) is life-threatening, so “any persistent vision changes should be evaluated by your doctor immediately,” Dr. Soto says.
-(Here are the nine surprising ways pregnancy can change your appearance.)
+These 9 unexpected beauty changes during pregnancy aren’t something to worry about.